Guðrúnarkviða I: Synopsis

 Gullrönd said that Guðrún's and Sigurð's love was the greatest one she had ever seen.
 Her sister then answered that Sigurð was a greater man than their brothers and that Sigurð had found her a higher lady than the Valkyries:

 She then turned towards her brothers talking of their crime, and she cursed her brothers that their greed for Fafnir's gold would be their undoing.
 She then directed her words against Brynhildr and said that their home was happier before she appeared.

 Brynhildr, who was present, responded that Guðrún's sister Gollrönd was a witch who had made Guðrún's tears flow and used magic to make her speak.
 Gullrönd retorted that Brynhildr was a hated woman who had brought sorrow to seven kings and made many women lose their love.
 Brynhildr then answered by putting the blame on her brother Atli (Attila the Hun), because he had forced her to marry Gunnar against her will.
 The last stanza dwells on Brynhild's anger:

-The lay ends with a prose section which tells that Guðrún went into the wilderness and travelled to Denmark where she stayed for three years and a half with Thora, the daughter of Hakon.
+The lay ends with a prose section which tells that Guðrún went into the wilderness and traveled to Denmark where she stayed for three years and a half with Thora, the daughter of Hakon.
 Referring to Sigurðarkviða hin skamma, the prose section ends by telling that Brynhildr would soon take her own life with a sword after having killed eight of her thralls and five of her maids in order to take them with her.